StuffByLiang/realtime-ubc-courses-api-documentation/src/pages/examples.md

 [UBSee](https://www.ubsee.dev/) - Creates interactive graphs for UBC subjects and courses

+[Worklist machine](https://worklistmachine.com) - Generates course schedules and helps you find the best one

-#### Here are some other interesting projects that we'd also like to give a shoutout too!
+#### Here are some other interesting projects that we'd also like to give a shoutout to!

 ... to be continued